cnguyen83/Algorithms_Python/README.md

 1. Dijkstra Shortest Path
   + This program finds the shortest path between two nodes using Dijkstra's algorithm.
+  + The student implementation is found in "myGraph.py".
 2. Sorting Runtime
   + This program implements different sorting algorithms and then calculates the runtime to compare avg runtime of each algorithm.
 3. Trie